nikoskalogridis/jslint-node/README.md

 [JSLint](http://jslint.com/) is a program written by [Douglas Crockford](http://www.crockford.com/) that helps javascript developers write better code.

 This module is just a node wrapper for this program.
-It is not written or supported by the author of JSLint.
+It is not written, supported or endorsed by the author of JSLint.

 ## Features